 Sometimes going with the cheapest or most affordable online giving partner means sacrificing the security of your congregation.
 And suppose you blow your trust with your community by partnering with a company that cuts costs by skimping out on security.
 In that case, they’re unlikely to trust digitally giving to your church again in the unfortunate event of a data breach or fraud event.

-At Pushpay, you can rest easy knowing that you’ve partnered with a company that meets the highest online security standards and is proactively seeking out opportunities to improve our security infrastructures.
+At Pushpay, you can rest easy knowing that you’ve partnered with a company that meets high online security standards and is proactively seeking out opportunities to improve our security infrastructures.

 If you want to share this article with your IT team, we do have a version of this article written with a little more technical detail for them to explore.